Quantum Pontus-Mpemba Effects in Real and Imaginary-time Dynamics: Results

 In stark contrast, QPME is absent for the tilted antiferromagnetic initial states, as demonstrated for angles $\theta=0.2\pi$ and $\theta=0.4\pi$ in Fig.~\ref{fig:EA_real_time}(b) and SM.
-Here, the EA for the two-step protocol remains consistently above that of the direct quench.
-This is because the antiferromagnetic state already resides in the $Q=0$ sector, which has the largest Hilbert space dimension.
-Unlike the ferromagnetic state, it is inherently more ``thermal'' and does not suffer from HSI.
+Here, the EA for the two-step protocol remains consistently above that of the direct quench.This absence stems from the intrinsic properties of the antiferromagnetic state: it initially possesses a high overlap with an exponential number of eigenstates within the vast $Q=0$ sector.
+It is therefore inherently ``thermal'', meaning it efficiently explores the available state space and relaxes rapidly under $H_{\text{sym}}$ alone, without suffering from the HSI confinement that plagues the ferromagnetic case.
 Consequently, the initial asymmetric evolution provides no additional thermalization advantage, and no QPME is observed.
 As the initial state is already ``thermal'' in nature, both protocols ultimately converge to the same steady-state EA value.